Puppet (software): Company

 Puppet Inc., is a subsidiary of Perforce based in Portland, Oregon, USA.

 In 2005, Puppet was founded by former CEO Luke Kanies.
 On Jan.
-29, 2019 Yvonne Wassenaar replaced Sanjay Mirchandani as CEO.
+29, 2019, Yvonne Wassenaar replaced Sanjay Mirchandani as CEO.
 Wassenaar previously worked at Airware, New Relic and VMware.
 In February 2011 Puppet released its first commercial product, Puppet Enterprise, built on its open-source base, with some extra commercial components.
 Puppet purchased the infrastructure automation firm Distelli in September 2017.
 Puppet rebranded Distelli's VM Dashboard (a continuous integration / continuous delivery product) as Puppet Pipelines for Applications, and K8s Dashboard as Puppet Pipelines for Containers.
 The products were made generally available in October, 2017.
 In May 2018, Puppet released Puppet Discovery, a tool to discover and manipulate resources in hybrid networks.
 In June 2018, Puppet raised an additional $42 million for a total of $150 million in funding.
 The round was led by Cisco and included Kleiner Perkins, True Ventures, EDBI, and VMware.
 Puppet's partners include VMware, Amazon Web Services, Cisco, OpenStack, Microsoft Azure, Eucalyptus, and Zenoss.

-In April 2022, it was announced Puppet had been acquired by the Minneapolis-headquartered software developer, Perforce.
+In April 2022, it was announced that Puppet had been acquired by the Minneapolis-headquartered software developer Perforce.
 The company subsequently laid off 15% of Puppet's workforce in Portland.